Amber: Formation

+The abnormal development of resin in living trees (succinosis) can result in the formation of amber.

 Extraction and processing

 Distribution and mining

-Amber is globally distributed, mainly in rocks of Cretaceous age or younger.
+Amber is globally distributed in or around all continents, mainly in rocks of Cretaceous age or younger.
 Historically, the coast west of Königsberg in Prussia was the world's leading source of amber.
 The first mentions of amber deposits there date back to the 12th century.
-About 90% of the world's extractable amber is still located in that area, which was annexed by the Russian Soviet Federative Socialist Republic of the USSR in 1946, becoming the Kaliningrad Oblast.
+Juodkrantė in Lithuania was established in the mid-19th century as a mining town of amber.
+About 90% of the world's extractable amber is still located in that area, which was transferred to the Russian Soviet Federative Socialist Republic of the USSR in 1946, becoming the Kaliningrad Oblast.

 Pieces of amber torn from the seafloor are cast up by the waves and collected by hand, dredging, or diving.
 Elsewhere, amber is mined, both in open works and underground galleries.
 Then nodules of blue earth have to be removed and an opaque crust must be cleaned off, which can be done in revolving barrels containing sand and water.
 Erosion removes this crust from sea-worn amber.
 Dominican amber is mined through bell pitting, which is dangerous because of the risk of tunnel collapse.

 An important source of amber is Kachin State in northern Myanmar, which has been a major source of amber in China for at least 1,800 years.
 Contemporary mining of this deposit has attracted attention for unsafe working conditions and its role in funding internal conflict in the country.
-Amber from the Rivne Oblast of Ukraine, referred to as Rovno amber, is mined illegally by organised crime groups, who deforest the surrounding areas and pump water into the sediments to extract the amber, causing severe environmental deterioration.
+Amber from the Rivne Oblast of Ukraine, referred to as Rivne amber, is mined illegally by organised crime groups, who deforest the surrounding areas and pump water into the sediments to extract the amber, causing severe environmental deterioration.